vargasmichael/oo-python-blood-oath/README.md

 * `Follower.most_active`
   * returns the `Follower` instance who has joined the most cults
 * `Follower.top_ten`
-  * returns an `Array` of followers; they are the ten most active followers
+  * returns an `List` of followers; they are the ten most active followers

 **`BloodOath`**